LucemyJr/LucemyJr/README.md

 ## 👦🏻 Public Information

 My name is Lucemy Ferreira.
-I currently live in Recife, Brazil and am studying systems analysis and development.
-I'm currently studying to become a data analyst and in my free time I like to watch videos related to computer hardware.
+I’m based in Recife, Brazil, and I hold a degree in Systems Analysis and Development.
+Currently, I’m focusing on building a career as a data analyst, exploring tools like Python, SQL, Excel, and Power BI.
+In my free time, I enjoy watching videos about computer hardware and staying updated on technology trends.

 ## 🖖 Detailed Information